 - Citi® Double Cash Card - 18 month BT offer - Enjoy introductory 0% APR on balance transfers for 18 months (then 13.99% – 23.99% (Variable)); earn 1% when you make a purchases and another 1% when you pay your bill on time (at least the minimum balance due) for a possible total of 2% cash back on your purchases; no annual fee.
 Citi is a CardRatings advertiser.

-- Capital One Quicksilver Cash Rewards Credit Card - Earn a $200 bonus after spending $500 on purchases within your first three months as a cardholder; earn 1.5% cash back on all your purchases; enjoy introductory 15 months no interest on purchases (then 15.49% - 25.49% (Variable)); no annual fee.
+- Capital One Quicksilver Cash Rewards Credit Card - Earn a $200 bonus after spending $500 on purchases within your first three months as a cardholder; earn 1.5% cash back on all your purchases; enjoy introductory 15 months no interest on purchases and balance transfers (then 14.99% - 24.99% (Variable)); no annual fee.

-- Blue Cash Preferred® Card from American Express - Earn 20% back on Amazon.com purchases made on the card within the first six months of card membership, up to $200 back.
-Plus, earn $150 back after you spend $3,000 within the same time frame.
-You will receive cash back in the form of statement credits.
-On an ongoing basis, earn 6% back on up to $6,000 in purchases at U.S. supermarkets annually (then 1%) and 6% back on select U.S. streaming subscriptions, 3% back at U.S. gas stations and on transit purchases including rideshares, train fares, tolls, parking and more, and 1% on all other purchases; $0 introductory annual fee for the first year, then $95.
+- Blue Cash Preferred® Card from American Express - Earn a $300 statement credit after you spend $3,000 in purchases on your new card within the first six months.
+On an ongoing basis, earn 6% back on up to $6,000 in purchases at U.S. supermarkets annually (then 1%) and 6% back on select U.S. streaming subscriptions, 3% back at U.S. gas stations and on transit purchases including rideshares, train fares, tolls, parking and more, and 1% on other purchases; $0 introductory annual fee for the first year, then $95.
 American Express is a CardRatings advertiser.
-See Rates and Fees.
+See Rates and Fees; terms apply.

 Can you get cash back at stores with a credit card?